zootedb0t/dwm/README.md

 The configuration of dwm is done by editing config.def.h and (re)compiling the source code.
 After editing `config.def.h` remove `config.h` and recompile the program.

 If you want dwm to use pywal colors.
-Add this your `Xresources` file.
-Change username in file path.
+Add this in your `Xresources` file.
+Change `user` in file path with your username.

-`#include "/home/stoney/.cache/wal/colors.Xresources"`
+`#include "/home/user/.cache/wal/colors.Xresources"`

 ## Misc notes